davestewart/davestewart-content/content/blog/nuxt/nuxt-layers/index.md

 ---
+date: 2024-05-14
 description: Build sites that scale by organising code by domain, not concern
-date: 2024-05-14
-media:
-  opengraph: ./images/featured.png
-  featured: ./images/featured.png
-  thumbnail: ./images/thumb.png
+summary: |
+  Practical guide to using Nuxt layers for domain-based code organisation, covering the theory of organising by domain vs concern, a step-by-step migration path for existing Nuxt apps, and path configuration gotchas.
 tags:
   - featured
   - nuxt
   - vue
   - architecture
+media:
+  opengraph: ./images/featured.png
+  featured: ./images/featured.png
+  thumbnail: ./images/thumb.png
 ---

 # Modular site architecture with Nuxt layers